SJD/scanfs/README.md

 - I don't really have any tests
 - File system depth determination is brittle
 - Never tested as a library as opposed to an executable

 todo
 ----

 - Document plugins' expected usage of the ScanResult class
+- Create the notion of an inline processing plugin for the workers to complement the current post process plugins